Skip to Content

 Hold on to Your Hat: Supreme Court Issues Important Victory for Victims of Religious Discrimination in EEOC v.
-Abercrombie & Fitch Stores, Inc.
+Abercrombie & Fit

 In an 8-1 decision issued on June 1st, the U.S. Supreme Court clarified the standard for establishing religious discrimination and the failure to accommodate religious practices under Title VII of the Civil Rights Act of 1964.
 The case is EEOC v.
 Abercrombie & Fitch Stores, Inc., 575 U.S. ____ (2015).
 Abercrombie is important not only for its direct impact on claims of religious discrimination, but also in terms of the potentially broader impact it could have on cases dealing with other forms of discrimination prohibited by Title VII.